gr0uch/simulacra/README.md

 There are some special cases for the *change* function:

 - If the bound element is the same as its parent, its value will not be iterated over if it is an array, and its return value will have no effect.
+This is implicit if only a *change* function or definition object is defined.
 - If the *change* function returns `simulacra.retainElement` for a remove operation, then `Node.removeChild` will not be called.
 This is useful for implementing animations when removing an element from the DOM.
 - If the change function is applied on a definition object, it will never be a mutate operation, it will first remove and then insert.